ospocommunity/website/content/sessions/streaming-1036.md

 ---
-title: "Free deep analysis of large-scale real-time computing production practice based on Apache StreamPark"
+title: "In-depth analysis of Ziroom's large-scale On Kubernetes real-time computing production practice based on Apache StreamPark"
 date: "2023-08-19T14:00:00"
 track: "streaming"
 presenters: "陈卓宇"
 stype: "Chinese Session"
 ---
-We will delve into how Apache StreamPark, a one-stop real-time compute job management platform, optimizes production environment management for 300+ Flink ON K8S real-time compute jobs.
-Our practice focuses on optimizing a range of key management functions through a simple, intuitive visual interface.
-These include project management, job management, team management, rights management, alarm management, log management, version management, cluster management, resource configuration, Flink JAR, Flink SQL, and monitoring large screens.
-Further, we realized the dynamic optimization of the job, which effectively improved the operation efficiency; The archival collection and statistics of job anomalies greatly enhance the ability of troubleshooting; The offline scheduling data synchronization is realized in combination with the scheduling system, and the data processing flow is optimized.
-With Apache StreamPark, we implemented real-time job lifecycle management, which greatly simplified the operation and maintenance process, improved management efficiency, reduced failure rates, and improved the quality of business support.
-This process fully demonstrates the integration of real-time computing and the power of platform management, as well as its application value in the actual production environment.
+1. In this speech, we will discuss in depth how to use Apache StreamPark - a one-stop real-time computing job management platform, Refined management of more than 300 Flink On Kubernetes real-time jobs.
+Apache StreamPark provides us with an intuitive visual interface to help us manage many key functions, including Flink job development, job deployment to Kubernetes, Flink Docker image management, Flink Kubernetes Pod Template management, etc.
+2. We have also explored some innovative practices based on StreamPark: we have further combined with the scheduling system to realize offline data synchronization based on FlinkSQL, thereby optimizing the data processing process.
+Through Apache StreamPark, we have realized the full lifecycle management of real-time jobs, greatly improving the efficiency of development and management.
+This process vividly demonstrates the powerful capabilities of real-time computing platform management and its great value in the actual production environment.
  ### Speakers:
  <img src="https://img.bagevent.com/resource/20230516/1926264352319696.jpg" width="200" /><br>Chen Zhuoyu: With ease, Big data platform R&D engineer, apache streampark ppmc
  <br><br>